 From my past, I always bring a few things:

 - The joy of making (as a process), inherently embeds joy in the impact of what you make.
-We might not be at the end, but the journey can always be wonderful.
+Design is not just about what you make, but how we make it.

 - Curiosity drives my growth and enables my connections.
 My parents fed this as a kid, and now on my own, it’s up to me to continue to be curious to further my growth.
 Because…